Hevagog/ap-mcp/README.md

 ## UI

-A Streamlit-based chat interface is available at http://localhost:8501.
+A chat interface is available at http://localhost:8501.
 It connects to the MCP Server and uses Gemini to intelligently invoke registered tools.

 ## Authoring tools